Guzman’s Greenhouse Posts

 Red Flowering Crape Myrtles

 Red Flowering Crape Myrtles.
 The enduring Summer Red Crape Myrtle.
 The thing about this Crape Myrtle is that it seems to bloom all summer long.
 And if you trim off the expired blooms it will bloom until mid-fall.
 Drought-resistant plants once they become established usually around the third year.
-Red Flowering Crape Myrtles It […]
+Red Flowering Crape Myrtles The […]

 Thank you for reading this post, don't forget to add your honest comment.